Climate Risk, Sustainability, Insurance | Real Assets

 Six reasons the smart money stays in

-2. Your reputation is one lawsuit away from crisis
+2. Your asset value is one energy audit away from a shock

-3. The war for talent is values driven
+3. The war for occupiers is values driven

 4. Investors are reading the room